Video Game: Professor Layton and the Unwound Future

 Even worse, at the very end, you install a watch with a stated time limit of ten minutes to stall a Self-Destruct Mechanism, yet you can STILL go back to leisurely mess around!
 Weirdest of all, there's a (telegraphed) Point of No Return right near that point, just like you'd expect — but it's the puzzle immediately after the one where the time limit kicks in, so your final save is guaranteed to one where London is supposedly about to explode in ten minutes.

 Teacher/Student Romance: A one-sided version: Rosetta, one of Layton's students, makes thinly-veiled references to how she's looking forward to their private sessions.
 Layton, for his part, seems to know what she's implying (he stutters a bit) but is clearly not interested.
-Leads to a Crowning Moment of Funny during the credits, which show Rosetta and Layton in their "private" session...with Luke and Flora.
+Leads to a humorous moment during the credits, which show Rosetta and Layton in their "private" session...with Luke and Flora.
 Layton and the kids are evidently having a great time; Rosetta, not so much.

 Claire: We had so many plans for the future.
 Do you remember, Hershel?
 I'll miss you...and our unwound future.